 Ham Shack Reviews

-Ham Shack Reviews offers reviews, articles, and technical pages to help other amateurs.
+Ham Shack Reviews offers reviews, articles, and technical pages to help other amateurs grow within the hobby.
 Amateur radio is more then a hobby for many people, it is a way of life.
 This lifestyle offers so many fun ham radio activities, and different modes to participate in that you can stay busy trying new things.

 Our goal is to communicate accurately while pursuing our interests of nets, contests, CW, DX, or digital radio.
 We learn all we can, and pass it on to others when we can.
-The senior members that help others are called “Elmers”. they are mentors in amateur radio.
+Experienced operators, called “Elmers,” help the new hams when they have questions.

-We welcome the newcomer and will take the time to help them get licensed.
-Then guide them in what gear they need to get started, as well as, help them set it up.
+We welcome the newcomer and will take the time to help them get their license and start the journey.
+We guide them in making the correct gear selection so they can get started, as well as, help them set it up.
 The beginner is the lifeblood for the future of the hobby.

 Amateur Radio Interests

-- Contests There are contests most weekends where the goal is to make as many contacts, get the highest score, work as many countries or prefixes, etc…
+Contests: There are contests most weekends where the goal is to make as many contacts as possible, get the highest score, and work as many countries or prefixes, etc…

-- CW Send and receiving Morse code is a fun part of the hobby, many hams only do CW while the rest partake in the numerous modes available.
+CW: Sending and receiving Morse code is a fun part of the hobby, many hams use the CW mode.

-- DX This is where you try to talk to as many countries as possible, you can earn awards like DXCC, WAS, WAZ, and more.
+DX: This is where you try to talk to new countries, or anyone outside of your country.
+You can earn awards like DXCC, WAS, WAZ, and more.

-- Digital modes There are many modes to choose from and new one are being added as they are created.
-Some of them are C4FM, DMR, D-Star, FT4, FT8, RTTY, and so on.
+Digital Modes: There are newer digital modes to try, many new hams tend to gravitate towards them.
+Some of them are C4FM, DMR, D-Star, FT4, FT8, and so on.

 Off Air Interests

-- Building antennas We use antennas to transmit and receive the radio signals, understanding and building them can be rewarding and a lot of fun.
+Building Antennas: We use antennas to transmit and receive the radio signals, understanding and building them can be rewarding and loads of fun.

-- Electronics Learning to repair or build components, radios, or amplifiers is a specialty that requires several years of learning but is also rewarding.
+Electronics: Learning to repair or build components, radios, or amplifiers is a specialty that requires several years of learning, however, it is very rewarding to finish a build.
 You can even earn a few dollars repairing radios for other hams.

-- Repeaters Repeaters are used to receive and transmit a signal at a greater distance, these are used in VHF/UHF.
+Repeaters: Repeaters are used to receive and retransmit a signal at greater distances, these are used in VHF/UHF.
 You can also find them on the high end of 10 meters.
-A licensed amateur operator can own and install a repeater, many have more then one.
+A licensed amateur operator can own and install a repeater, and many have more then one.

 These are just some of the things that you can do in amateur radio.